playfulprogramming/playfulprogramming/content/blog/lifecycle-methods/index.md

 In our previous code sample, we showed that mounted lifecycle methods left unclean will cause bugs in our apps and performance headaches for our users.

 Let's cleanup these lifecycle methods using a lifecycle method that runs during unmounting.
-To do this, we'll use JavaScript's `clearTimeout` to remove any `setTimeout`s that are left unran:
+To do this, we'll use JavaScript's `clearTimeout` to remove any `setTimeout`s that are left unrun:

 ```javascript
 const timeout = setTimeout(() => {